Micaliang/P156872_LIANG_HAIZHU_STQD6324_Assignment1/README.md

 SparkSession created with app name `"Iris"`.

 ### 2. Data Loading & Exploration
-CSV loaded from public URL, schema inferred.
-Basic checks confirm no missing values and balanced classes.
+The dataset is loaded from a public CSV URL with automatic schema inference.
+Basic exploratory analysis is performed to understand the data structure.

 ### 3. Preprocessing
 - **Label encoding**: `StringIndexer` → numeric labels (Setosa=0, Versicolor=1, Virginica=2).